jusirkka/qutenav/README.md

 - `cmake -DPLATFORM=qtcontrols -DCMAKE_BUILD_TYPE=Release ..`
 - `make -j4`
 - `sudo make install`
-- optional: if you intend to use oesenc charts, install opencpn-plugin-oesenc or just copy the binaries oeserved and libsgllnx64-$(VERSION).so to `/usr/bin/oeserverd` and `/usr/lib64/libsgllnx64-$(VERSION).so`
+- optional: if you intend to use oesenc charts, install opencpn-plugin-oesenc or just copy the binaries oeserverd and libsgllnx64-$(VERSION).so to `/usr/bin/oeserverd` and `/usr/lib64/libsgllnx64-$(VERSION).so`
+- optional: if you intend to use oesu charts, install opencpn-plugin-o-charts or just copy the binaries oexserverd and libsgllnx64-$(VERSION).so to `/usr/bin/oexserverd` and `/usr/lib64/libsgllnx64-$(VERSION).so`